Offlinedocs.ai

 Even 15 minutes of reading on paper resets your visual stress levels.

-OfflineDocs lets you generate printer-optimized docs from any web source.
+OfflineDocs lets you generate printer-optimized docs from any web source — perfect for offline coding sessions.

 Just pick "Classic Serif" or "Novel Format" layout and hit Ctrl+P.